-February 14th is the start of the 135th Annual Westminster Kennel Club Dog Show, the ultimate symbol of the purebred dog.
+Every February is the Westminster Kennel Club Dog Show, the ultimate symbol of the purebred dog.
 The WKC Dog Show is the oldest continuous sporting event in the United States except for the Kentucky Derby, and is the dog show equivalent of the Super Bowl.
-More than 2500 champions compete in 173 breeds and varieties, but only one will be named “Best in Show” on February 15th.
+More than 2500 champions compete in 173 breeds and varieties, but only one will be named “Best in Show.”

 “Best in Show” was given for the first time in 1907 when it went to a Smooth Fox Terrier named Ch.
 Warren Remedy.
 She went on to win the following two years and remains the only dog to ever win the title three times.
 Last year, the title went to a beautiful five-year-old female Scottish Terrier named Ch.
 Roundtown Mercedes of Maryscot (aka Sadie).

-Purebred dogs, like everything else in life, have pros and cons, and you should be educated in both before venturing out to get one.
+Purebred dogs, like everything else in life, have pros and cons, and you should be educated in both before venturing out to get a specific breed.

 In general, specific breeds are known for specific temperaments, so you can narrow your search for a purebred dog based on your requirements.
 There are exceptions to every rule, of course, but if you want your dog to hunt, or to guard your sheep, or to ride in your purse, you can guarantee that certain purebreds will inherit those traits from their parents.